Shot-noise reduction for lattice Hamiltonians: Introduction

 \section{Introduction}

-Extracting information from a quantum computer means sampling from a probability distribution defined by the sampled quantum state and the observable to be measured.
-Since the speed of individual gate and readout operations is for quantum computers rather low, the efficiency of a quantum algorithm or quantum simulation is often limited by the number of measurements and hence executions, that need to be made to obtain enough samples.
+Extracting information from a quantum computer means sampling from a probability distribution defined by the prepared quantum state and the observable to be measured.
+Since the speed of individual gate and readout operations for quantum computers is much slower than for their classical counterparts, the efficiency of a quantum algorithm or quantum simulation is often limited by the number of measurements and hence executions that need to be made to obtain sufficient samples.
 Therefore, reducing the sampling complexity in obtaining the output of a quantum computer is a goal of utmost importance.

+Since quantum computers typically can only perform measurements in the computational basis, the observable of interest needs to be split into parts that can be measured individually after rotating their eigenbases into the computational basis.
+Thereby, the individual parts typically only comprise single- or two-qubit strings of Pauli operators, where the required basis rotations can be done via single-qubit gates.

+The efficiency of measurement strategies in quantum computation is a very active field of research \cite{haah2017sample, arunachalam2018optimal, takagi2022universal}, where the challenge of reducing shot counts has received significant attention, for example, in the context of applications in quantum chemistry.
+For corresponding measurement strategies, Pauli grouping methods \cite{gokhale2019minimizing, jena2019pauli, verteletskyi2020measurement, huggins2021efficient, gresch2025guaranteed, nutzel2025solving}, on the one hand, aim to reduce the number of parts that the observable is split into, which corresponds to minimizing the state-independent worst-case measurement error.
+Classical shadows \cite{Huang2020Predicting, hadfield2022measurements, hadfield2021adaptive, elben2022randomized, brieger2025stability}, on the other hand, aim at estimating expectation values in an observable-independent fashion, meaning one is not restricted to knowing a priori a specific observable of interest, but also does not adapt the sampling strategy to it.
+Instead, one aims to use the locality of the to-be-estimated observables so that local random measurements suffice to reduce the measurement effort~\cite{crawford2021efficient, gresch2025guaranteed}.
+Here, in contrast, we use the structure of both the quantum state and the observable to reduce measurement uncertainty.

+Besides quantum chemistry applications, the investigation of condensed matter quantum many-body systems is also considered a very important and promising application for quantum computers.
+Moreover, the Hamiltonians of such systems can often be natively explored on solid-state quantum computing platforms~\cite{chatterjee2021semiconductor, burkard2023semiconductor, arute2019quantum, blais2021circuit} with a fixed connectivity graph.
+While the Hamiltonians from quantum chemistry applications have a complex non-local interaction structure, condensed matter systems often have the form of quantum lattice models, where grouping methods only have little effect on the measurement count.
+Hence, different strategies are required for obtaining significant improvements in the required number of measurements for lattice systems, a challenge that has received relatively little attention so far.

+In this work, we tailor measurement schemes for this broad class of quantum lattice models by splitting the observable of interest, for example, a Hamiltonian, into parts that have support on multiple adjacent lattice sites and measure these parts in their eigenbasis.
+We call this {\it geometric partitioning}.
+When applying it to a system that is prepared in an eigenstate of the total Hamiltonian one may expect that it leads to reduced sampling requirements.